-If you’ve ever gone car shopping, you may have come across the option to lease a new car.
+If you’ve ever gone car shopping, you’ve probably been given the opportunity to lease a car.

-Car leases are a subject of great passion for a number of financial writers.
-Ask these guys whether it’s better to buy or lease a car, and most will look you straight in the eye and say: “never ever lease a car!”
+Car leases are the subject of great passion for a number of financial writers.
+Ask these guys whether it’s better to buy or lease a car, and most will look you straight in the eye and say: “Never ever lease a car!”

 OK.
-So what?
+So what if it’s a little more expensive?
 Who needs to own a car?
+It’s a depreciating asset, anyway.
 What if you just want to drive it, not worry about maintenance or ownership, and just pay for that luxury?

-If that’s how you feel, then leases will be attractive.
+If that’s how you feel, then a lease will certainly be attractive.
 You must simply realize that:

 - Car leases are a luxury and